siyamtanda/Rank-Casino-Game/README.md

 * Database configuration (H2): The application is preconfigured to use an H2 in-memory database.
 The database schema and tables will be automatically created when the application starts.
 The database connection settings can be modified in the application.properties or application.yml file.

-* Authentication and Authorization (optional): Authentication and authorization mechanisms can be configured in the SecurityConfig.java class.
+* Authentication and Authorization : Authentication and authorization mechanisms can be configured in the SecurityConfig.java class.
 User roles and permissions can be defined to restrict access to specific endpoints.

 ### Testing